Treatment of bipolar disorder: Omega-3 fatty acids

 Omega-3 fatty acids may also be used as a treatment for bipolar disorder, particularly as a supplement to medication.
 An initial clinical trial by Stoll et al. produced positive results.
 However, since 1999, attempts to confirm this finding of beneficial effects of omega-3 fatty acids in several larger double-blind clinical trials have produced inconclusive results.
 It was hypothesized that the therapeutic ingredient in omega-3 fatty acid preparations is eicosapentaenoic acid (EPA) and that supplements should be high in this compound to be beneficial.
 A 2008 Cochrane systematic review found limited evidence to support the use of Omega-3 fatty acids to improve depression but not mania as an adjunct treatment for bipolar disorder.

 Omega-3 fatty acids may be found in fish, fish oils, algae, and to a lesser degree in other foods such as flaxseed, flaxseed oil and walnuts.
 Although the benefits of Omega-3 fatty acids remain debated, they are readily available at drugstores and supermarkets, relatively inexpensive, and have few known side effects.
 (All of these oils, however, have the capacity to exacerbate GERD—food sources may be a good alternative in such cases.)

 Exercise

-Exercise has also been shown to have antidepressant effects.
+Exercise has also been shown to have antidepressant effects, and as result it has been proposed as a treatment for bipolar disorder as well.

+People with bipolar disorder generally exercise a lot less than those without, commonly falling short of the minimum healthy exercise dose recommended by the American College of Sports Medicine (150 min/week of moderate aerobic activity or 60 min/week of vigorous activity).
+As an intervention for bipolar disorder, exercise has clear benefits for physical comorbidities such as increased body mass and decreased cardiovascular fitness.

+Results for the mental symptoms of bipolar disorder is weaker.
+In aggregate, studies report a positive effect on depressive symptoms, general functioning, and quality of life, though this includes many showing no effect.
+In some cases, exercise appears to correct brain structure abnormalities without measurably improving the symptoms.

+Some literature supports a concern that vigorous exercise may provoke mania, so it is recommended to limit one to moderate exercise out of precaution.
+The cause-effect relationship between vigorous exercise and mania is very poorly understood: while some patients report becoming more active following exercise, others found it providing a calming effect that helps fight hypomanic symptoms.